DKlaper/gsw-DepParser/README.md

-Note that some external parts of this software cannot be used for commercial/non-research purposes:
+NOTE that some external parts of this software cannot be used for commercial/non-research purposes:
 If you want to use the parser for commercial purposes you have to replace in particular the clusterer and the tokenizer.
 Please consult the relevant licenses